ArnabUshna24/IMDB-Top-250-Movie-Trend-Analysis/README.md

-# IMDB - Top 250 Movies of All Time
+# Trend Analysis: IMDB - Top 250 Movies of All Time

-## About
-This is a Capstone Project under the flagship cohort of MasterCourse - Dokkho Data Science Career Program (Cohort 6).
-In this project, IMDB website was scraped to retrieve data on top 250 movies of all time and interesting findings were presented on Tableau.

 ## Overview
-This project was focused on IMDB's [Top 250 Movies](https://www.imdb.com/chart/top/?ref_=nv_mv_250) of all time and web scrapers were built to create meaningful and interesting visualizations in Tableau.
+This project was focused on IMDB's [Top 250 Movies](https://www.imdb.com/chart/top/?ref_=nv_mv_250) of all time to gain insights on movie genre preference of the audiences.
 It serves the following concerns:
 * Scraping a dynamic website and retrieving data.
 * Finding and handling missing data properly.
 * Investigating interesting trends or patterns from the data by creating visualizations in Tableau.